A Possible Short-Timescale Optical Quasi-Periodic Oscillation in PKS\,0805$-$07 from High-Cadence TESS Observations: Introduction

 Detecting optical QPOs in ground-based data is challenging because uneven sampling, seasonal gaps, and red-noise variability can mimic or obscure periodic signals \citep{2016MNRAS.461.3145V}.
 Space-based missions such as \textit{Kepler} \citep{2010Sci...327..977B} and the Transiting Exoplanet Survey Satellite (TESS,\citealt{2015JATIS...1a4003R}), have significantly improved this situation by delivering high-precision, uniformly sampled, high-cadence light curves that enable more reliable periodicity searches.
 Such datasets make it possible to probe short-to-intermediate timescales with reduced systematic biases and enhanced statistical confidence.
 Proposed physical mechanisms for optical and multiwavelength QPOs include disk oscillations, warped or precessing accretion flows, disk--jet coupling, and magnetically driven processes such as reconnection-induced flux-rope formation in relativistic jets \citep[e.g.,][]{1999ApJ...524L..63S,2001ApJ...559L..25W,2005PASJ...57..699K,2022ApJ...933...55C}.
 Despite these advances, the origin of QPOs in AGNs remains an open problem.

 PKS\,0805$-$07 has recently emerged as a promising candidate for quasi-periodic variability in blazars.
 In our previous study \citep{2025PhRvD.112f3061A}, we carried out a multi-technique time-series analysis of its long-term Fermi-LAT $\gamma$-ray light curve and reported indication for dual quasi-periodic oscillations at $\sim255$ and $\sim112$\,days during the active interval MJD~59047.5--59740.5.
 These signals were detected with multiple independent techniques and supported by phase-folding and model-selection tests, indicating amplitude-modulated variability plausibly linked to geometric effects such as jet precession coupled with a secondary dynamical process.
-While these results provided indication for complex periodic behavior in the $\gamma$-ray band, an important open question is whether similar signatures are present on shorter timescales and in other wavebands.
+While these results provided indication for complex periodic behavior in the $\gamma$-ray band, an important open question is whether similar signatures are present on different timescales and in other wavebands.

 In this work, we extend the investigation to high-cadence optical observations from TESS in order to probe day-scale variability in PKS\,0805$-$07 and examine the multiwavelength manifestation of the candidate periodic processes.
 Establishing (or refuting) a correspondence between optical and $\gamma$-ray variability is essential for distinguishing between geometric scenarios---such as Doppler-factor modulation from jet precession---and intrinsic radiative or particle-acceleration mechanisms, since the former can produce correlated modulation across bands while the latter is expected to be more energy dependent.
-To this end, we apply complementary time-series techniques, including the Lomb--Scargle periodogram (LSP) and the weighted wavelet $Z$-transform (WWZ), allowing us to investigate both the frequency content and the temporal localization of the modulation while accounting for red-noise variability and the finite duration of a single TESS sector.
+To this end, we apply complementary time-series techniques, including the Lomb--Scargle periodogram \citep[LSP;][]{lomb1976least, scargle1982studies}, the weighted wavelet Z-transform \citep[WWZ;][]{foster1996wavelets}, and epoch folding \citep{Leahy1983, Larsson1996}, allowing us to investigate both the frequency content and the temporal localization of the modulation while accounting for red-noise variability and the finite duration of a single TESS sector.

 The paper is organized as follows.
 Section~\ref{sec:1} describes the data selection and reduction procedures.
 Section~\ref{QPO} presents the timing-analysis results for the TESS light curve.
-Section~\ref{sig_ev} outlines the statistical significance tests.
-Finally, Section~\ref{sec:sum} summarizes the main findings and discusses their physical implications.
+Section~\ref{sig_ev} outlines the statistical significance tests for the LSP and WWZ analyses.
+Section~\ref{sec:sum} summarizes the main findings and discusses their physical implications.